About us

 Dr Yi (Lily) Lin

-Postdoctoral Research Fellow
+Research Fellow

-Dr Yi Lin (Lily) is a Postdoctoral Research Fellow in the Faculty of Humanities and Social Sciences at UNNC.
+Dr Yi Lin (Lily) is a Research Fellow in the Faculty of Humanities and Social Sciences at UNNC.
 Her research expertise spans nutrition, epidemiology, and biostatistics, with a focus on non-communicable diseases, circadian health, and child development.
 She has led or contributed to numerous national and provincial health projects and collaborates with local hospitals and public health agencies.
 Dr. Lin also co-leads the Gender and Health Group within the Institute of Asia and Pacific Studies and has authored multiple publications.

 Dr Jun Xia